 Is there a place to drop bags at the start line?

 Yes, there are three locations you may drop bags for your race.
-When you arrive race day, there will be three tarps.
-Your course drop bags will be taken out on the course to Aid Station #2 (mile 7.57/32.7) and Aid Station #5. (mile 17.78/42.9) and there is a 3rd drop bag location near Aid Station #8 which is near the start/finish area.
+When you arrive on race day, there will be three tarps.
+Your course drop bags will be taken out on the course to Aid Station Eagle (mile 7.83/32.73) and Aid Station Merit. (mile 17.95/42.85) and there is a 3rd drop bag location near Aid Station Sandpiper (mile 26.2) which is near the start/finish area.
 All of them will be placed on the left side of the trail.
-After you are done with your bag (once for marathon, twice for ultra), then place the bag on the right side of the trail and we will deliver those to the finish line for when you are done with your race.
-You may also go out and pick up your drop bag after the race.
-Directions will be provided race day.
+After you are done with your bag (once for the marathon, twice for the ultra), then place the bag on the right side of the trail and, we will deliver those to the finish line when you are done with your race.
+You may also go pick up your drop bag after the race.
+Directions will be provided on race day.

 Where should I park on Race Day?

 Parking is available within walking distance of the start of the race.
-You will need to pay a $5.00 per car fee directly to the Forest Service when you park.
-Envelopes are located near the large course map right near the start/finish area.
-You write your vehicle information on the pass, tear off the tab, drop it in the box that is available and put the other portion in your front window.
+You will need to pay $5.00 per car.
+Envelopes are located near the large course map near the start/finish area.
+You write your vehicle information on the pass, tear off the tab, drop it in the available box, and put the other portion in your front window.
 There are three additional free parking areas within 1 mile or less of the start/finish area.
-We ask that you please be respectful of non-parking areas and also try to not park out on Udell Hills Road.
-Parking attendants will be in place in to help you maneuver to these parking areas.
+We ask that you please be respectful of non-parking areas and also try not to park out on Udell Hills Road.
+Parking attendants will be in place to help you maneuver to these parking areas.

 Where does the race start and finish?